The Last Sleep of Arthur in Avalon

 A popular opinion holds that Burne-Jones modelled Arthur's appearance after William Morris, the last survivor of a once-strong progressive art circle, and that Morris's physical decline was a major inspiration for the painting.
 However, Debra Mancoff argues that there is no record of Morris posing as Arthur and that the king's image was completed when Morris was in vigorous health.
 Morris died in 1896; Burne-Jones lived for two more years and died before the painting was complete.
-Just one day before his death Burne-Jones continued work on Arthur.
-Towards the end of his life he wrote, "I need nothing but my hands and my brain to fashion myself a world to live in that nothing can disturb.
-In my own land I am king of it."
+Just one day before his death, Burne-Jones continued work on Arthur.
+Towards the end of his life, he wrote, "I need nothing but my hands and my brain to fashion myself a world to live in that nothing can disturb.
+In my own land, I am king of it."
 His widow described Arthur as a "task of love to which [the artist] put no limit of time or labour."

-Following the artist's death in 1898, the painting in its frame with Latin inscription passed from his executors to Sydney Goldman.
-He was a neighbour in Rottingdean of Burne-Jones.
+Following the artist's death in 1898, the painting in its frame with Latin inscription passed from his executors to Sydney Goldman, who was acquainted in Rottingdean with Burne-Jones.
 His sons, John and Penryn Monck, sold the work at auction at Christie's on 26 April 1963.
 There it was bought by Luis A. Ferré, a politician and founder of the Ponce Museum of Art who would later become Governor of Puerto Rico.
 Burne-Jones was out of fashion at this time so its export was allowed despite some objections.

 The Last Sleep of Arthur in Avalon is owned by the Ponce Museum of Art in Puerto Rico.
 It was exhibited at Tate Britain in London in 2009–10 while the Ponce museum underwent restoration.
 The painting was also on view at that time at the Prado Museum in Madrid for the exhibition The Sleeping Beauty: Victorian Painting from The Museo de Arte de Ponce (2 February 2009 – 31 May 2009).